abroroo/til/Algorithm Patterns/PrefixSum.md

 ## Prefix Sum

-The prefix sum pattern is a way to **precompute cumulative sums or counts** in an array so that we can answer range-based queries efficiently.
+The prefix sum pattern is a way to **pre-calculate totals** in a list, so when we need to find the sum of a section, we can get the answer super fast without doing all the adding each time.
 - Instead of recalculating sums or counts repeatedly, we use a precomputed array where:
   - `prefix_sum[i]` represents the sum of elements from the start of the array up to index `i`.